tn00364361/demo-cnn-docker/README.md

 Notes:

-- Instead of developing the ultimate neural network. the focus of this repository is to show how one can train a neural network in Docker containers.
-In other words, contents in `train.py` and `utils.py` is out of scope.
+- Instead of developing the ultimate neural network, the focus of this repository is to show how one can train a neural network in Docker containers.
+In other words, contents in `train.py` and `utils.py` are out of scope.

 - Although this repository only uses Python, one can extend the idea to arbitrary languages/tools.

-- In addition to [Docker Hub](https://hub.docker.com/), [NGC](https://catalog.ngc.nvidia.com/containers) is also a popular place (i.e. registry) for pulling prebuild images.
+- In addition to [Docker Hub](https://hub.docker.com/), [NGC](https://catalog.ngc.nvidia.com/containers) is also a popular place (i.e. registry) for pulling prebuilt images.
 One can also host private registries using [Red Hat Quay](https://quay.io/) or [Google Cloud Container Registry](https://cloud.google.com/container-registry).

+- Any feedback is welcome!
+Feel free to start a [discussion](https://github.com/tn00364361/demo-cnn-docker/discussions).

 ## Prerequisites